rust-lang/chalk/book/src/types/operations/fold.md

 * Implementing the appropriate methods to "intercept" types/lifetimes/etc at the right level of detail
-* In those methods, if you find a case where you would prefer not to substitute a new value, then invoke `SuperFold::super_fold_with` to return to the default behavior.
+* In those methods, if you find a case where you would prefer not to substitute a new value, then invoke `TypeSuperFoldable::super_fold_with` to return to the default behavior.

 ## The `binders` argument